 "Yes," I waved my hand around the ward, "there was a bunch of us.
 They took us in a coach."

-She smiled, shook her head, "I don't think so, love.
+She smiled, shook her head, "I don't think so, Tott.
 I think you are on some sort of drug.""

 "What do you mean?"

 She shook her head, "It didn't happen.
 You have just had a serious operation, you are in hospital.
-They wouldn't be zipping you around the countryside in a mini-bus, visiting restaurants, would they?
+They wouldn't be zipping you around the countryside in a mini-bus, visiting restaurants, like something out of Öne Flew Over The Cuckoo's Nest"would they?
 Think about it."

 I have never taken drugs so had no conception of the affect they can have.